apache/spark/docs/security/api.rst

 You can also configure
 `Google OpenID <https://developers.google.com/identity/protocols/oauth2/openid-connect>`__
-for authorization.
+for authentication.
 To enable it, set the following option in the configuration:

 .. code-block:: ini